rsterbin/phppgadmin/tests/manual/issue-94/README.md

 If you're not able to see the request in your console, your browser may have hidden it.
 In that case, you'll need to actually make the query work.
 Open `poc1.html` and set functional credentials in the `dblink_connect` call.

+---

+NB: The file "files-with-forms.txt" is a list of all files in the source that have a form tag somewhere in them and thus need to be checked in case they need a CSRF token added.